John Fitzgerald Kennedy National Historic Site MA

 Designation: National Historic Site

-As a boy, JFK’s parents never expected he would grow up to be president.
+JFK’s parents never expected that their second son would grow up to be president.
 Yet in his birthplace home he learned values that inspired a life in public service.
 His mother, Rose Kennedy, recreated her family’s first home to share her memories of those early years with visitors.
 We commemorate not only his early life, but the ideas and principles he left behind.

 Weather:

 Typical New England Weather: Warm, humid summers and cold winters.
-Any available outdoor programs take place rain or shine.
+Any available outdoor programs take place rain or shine but may be modified or canceled due to high heat index.

 Directions: